 Annex: Contents in TED talks you should know:

-The date of the TEDx Eixample of the 22 mayo 2020.
-At the moment we already have five speakers Confirmed:
+The date of the TEDx Eixample of the 22 May 2020.
+So far we already have five speakers Confirmed:

 - Alex Lopez, of the 10 top Linkedin Influencers